Skip to main content

 [2] Summer Allen, The Science of Generosity, page 23, prepared for the John Templeton Foundation by The Greater Good Science Center at UC Berkeley, May 2018.

 Daniel Hamlin holds a degree in Biblical Studies and currently serves as the Youth Pastor at Calvary Chapel Santa Maria.
 He’s written for The Christian Post, Our Daily Bread, Today’s Christian Living, Premier Christianity, Mysterious Ways Magazine and many others.
-As a surfer, Daniel's writing has appeared in numerous surfing publications including ESPN.com, SURFER, and The Surfer’s Journal.
+As a surfer, Daniel has appeared in numerous surfing publications including ESPN.com, SURFER, and The Surfer’s Journal.
 Daniel is also the author of When Oceans Rise: Scriptural Truths To Anchor The Soul, and In His Presence: Thirty Contemplations from Walking with Jesus.
 To learn more, visit www.danielhamlin.org.